RUB-SysSec/OMEN/README.md

 -----------

-OMEN consists of two separate program modules: `createNG` and `enumNG`. `createNG` calculates the probabilities based on a given list of passwords and stores them on the hard disk.
+OMEN consists of two separate program modules: `createNG` and `enumNG`. `createNG` calculates n-gram probabilities based on a given list of passwords and stores them on the hard disk.
 Based on these probabilities `enumNG` enumerates new passwords in the correct order (descending).